 Overview

-The Respect for Open Expression Policy 8.14 affirms Emory’s unwavering commitment to a community that inspires and supports courageous inquiry through open expression, dissent, and protest, while acknowledging the challenges of the creative tensions associated with courageous inquiry in an ever-changing community.
+The Open Expression Policy 8.14 affirms Emory’s unwavering commitment to a community that inspires and supports courageous inquiry through open expression, dissent, and protest, while acknowledging the challenges of the creative tensions associated with courageous inquiry in an ever-changing community.

 The policy promotes the rights of community members to assemble and demonstrate peaceably while providing limits to activities that disrupt university operations or impede the rights of others.
 Because some activities, including demonstration, rigorous debate and dissent, often create tension between groups and individuals, clarifying what is and is not permitted under the policy is an important part of its implementation.